Article I: Preamble

 Any student charged with violation of the Code shall have the opportunity to receive a fair hearing.
-To safeguard the rights of students, the Vice Chancellor shall ensure that there is an appeal procedure to govern the alleged violations of this policy.
-The appeals procedure shall provide both substantive and procedural fairness for the student alleged to have violated the Code and shall provide for resolution of cases within a reasonable period of time.
+To safeguard the rights of students, the Vice-Chancellor shall ensure that there is an appeal procedure to govern the alleged violations of this policy.
+The appeals procedure shall provide both substantive and procedural fairness for the student alleged to have violated the Code and shall provide for the resolution of cases within a reasonable period of time.

 - The Vice-Chancellor-Chairperson